mainsail-crew/docs/docs/mainsailos/supported-sbcs/raspberry-pi.md

 # Raspberry Pi

-All Raspberry Pi models with a 40-pin GPIO header are supported by MainsailOS.
+You can use any Raspberry Pi model with a 40-pin GPIO header with MainsailOS.
 This page provides a hardware reference for using GPIOs and communication interfaces with Klipper.

 ## Supported Models